 Health and Safety

-We have a Health and Safety Policy (which conforms to all Local Authority guidelines) and provide a safe secure environment for pupils and staff.
-We work in accordance with Norfolk County Council and carry out regular Health and Safety inspections and fire drills.
+We have a Health and Safety Policy and provide a safe secure environment for pupils and staff.
+We work in accordance with St Benet's Multi-Academy Trust and carry out regular Health and Safety inspections and fire drills.

 At all times, we ensure that appropriate pupil/adult ratios are maintained and risk assessments are carried out for all activities and school trips